xiaoyifang/goldendict-ng/README.md

 ### Building with xapian

+build xapian from source, download and extract the xapian-core source code.

+    ./configure
+    make
+    make install

+    On Windows,follow the instructions in the xapian-core/INSTALL Visual Studio parts.

 use `CONFIG+=use_xapian` to enable this feature. when enabled ,xapian will be used to support as the the fulltext's backend engine.

     qmake "CONFIG+=use_xapian"